What to consider?

 Whether your broadband operates via ADSL

-or fibre cables can also make a huge difference.
+cables can also make a huge difference.
 A basic ADSL offers a connection provided by your telephone line.
 It is widely available across the UK and may be enough to support the weight of a small business.
 On the other hand, fibre optic

 uses underground cables and provides a much faster connection.
 This option can be ideal for larger businesses, but they aren’t widely available.